 With varying degrees of fluency, most of Taiwan’s people speak what they call Taiwanese, but what language scientists call Holo, Hokkienese or Minnanhua.
 Between the 1950s and the 1980s, Taiwan’s education system stressed Mandarin at the expense of Taiwanese; students who spoke Taiwanese in the classroom were punished.
 Realising that Mandarin proficiency is needed for any decent career, many parents decided to speak Mandarin rather than Taiwanese to their children.
 As a result, while almost everyone born in Taiwan 65 or more years ago speaks fluent Taiwanese, many of those born in last few decades don’t speak the language well.
 Ability to speak Taiwanese is no longer a clear indicator whether a person is Hoklo or not.
 For similar reasons, few young people are proficient in Hakka, even if both parents are Hakka.
 That said, young people in the cities are far more likely to speak English than older people and country folk.
 Some elderly Taiwanese can speak Japanese because they attended school during the Japanese occupation.

 Like other Chinese languages (such as Mandarin, Hakka and Cantonese), Taiwanese is written using Chinese characters.
 In Taiwan, traditional ‘long form’ characters are still used, unlike the simpler ‘short form’ characters taught in schools in the People’s Republic of China.
 Long-form characters are more difficult to learn but, many feel, better preserve the beauty of China’s ancient system of writing.

-The aboriginal languages spoken by Taiwan’s Austronesian minority are very different to Chinese.
+The indigenous languages spoken by Taiwan’s Austronesian minority are very different to Chinese.
 Sadly, several are on the verge of extinction.